DJ Bobcat: Def Jam/Bigger & Deffer

 After dominating the West Coast hip hop scene, Bobcat with his crew L.A.
 Posse flew to New York City and began working with rap mogul Russell Simmons, Lyor Cohen and Def Jam Records, writing and producing tracks for LL Cool J including "I Need Love", "I'm Bad", "Jack the Ripper", "Kanday", "Get Down", "Go Cut Creator Go" and "The Do Wop".
 The album Bigger and Deffer sold over 3 million copies, and is considered some of LL Cool J's best work.

 "I Need Love"

 Bobcat wrote the melody to "I Need Love" when he was 16 years old.
 It was originally a song titled "Friends By Day, Lovers By Night", Bobcat's version of "Secret Lovers" by Atlantic Starr.

 "I Need Love" has been sampled and remade more than any other rap song in history.
 It has been sampled or replayed by Jermaine Dupri, Usher, Master P, Kris Kross and countless others.

-Blender Magazine voted it the greatest rap song ever made.